galstyan/pnas_comment_kirby_zilman/README.md

-Code for reproducing the figures in the Letter to Editor.
+Code for reproducing the figures in the PNAS Letter to Editor titled "With the leisure of time, kinetic proofreading can still perform reliable ligand discrimination" (2024).